Search Jobs In Temecula

 Ability to:

-• Establish and maintain courteous, cooperative, and effective working relationships with those encountered in the course of the work
+• Establish and maintain courteous, cooperative, and effective working relationships with those encountered in the course of work

-• Communicate effectively, both orally and in writing
+• Communicate clearly and concisely, orally and in writing

 • Use proper English, spelling, grammar and punctuation